yangfenglong/R/README.md

 Parameters:

-    `cells`:  Construct the CSNs for all cells, set cells = None (Default) otherwise input cells.list ---fdsfds---------dfs :`alpha`:   Significant level (eg. 0.001, 0.01, 0.05 ...)
+    :cells:  Construct the CSNs for all cells, set cells = None (Default) otherwise input cells.list ---fdsfds---------dfs
+    :alpha:   Significant level (eg. 0.001, 0.01, 0.05 ...)
-    :param1 this is a first param
+    :param1: this is a first param
     :param2: this is a second param
+    :return: fdsafds

 fds

+:cells:  Construct the CSNs for all cells, set cells = None (Default) otherwise input cells.list ---fdsfds---------dfs
+:alpha:   Significant level (eg. 0.001, 0.01, 0.05 ...)
+:param1: this is a first param
-    :returns: this is a description of what is returned
+:param2: this is a second param
-    :raises keyError: raises an exception
+:return: fdsafds

 `fdsa`

-    fdsCSNs for all cells, set cells = None (Default) otherwise input cells.liCSNs for all cells, set cells = None (Default) otherwise input cells.li
+        :cells:  Construct the CSNs for all cells, set cells = None (Default) otherwise input cells.list ---fdsfds---------dfs
-    `fds`
-    fds
-    fds
-    fds
+        :alpha:   Significant level (eg. 0.001, 0.01, 0.05 ...)
+        :param1: this is a first param
+        :param2: this is a second param
+        :return: fdsafds

 表情一：:+1:
 表情二：:o: